 The approach was not too bad, despite being about 90 degrees and the climbing was really easy with the crux being getting off the ground.
 My brother and I switched leads, I led the first and third and my brother led the second and fouth.
+I think I went off route on the third pitch.
+It ended up getting very dirty, although easy, compared to the rest of the climb and I did not find any bolts for at least the last 50 feet.
+I ended up on the ledge near a small manzanita, very far left of the anchor, which is why I'm assuming I was off route.
 We brought our friend, who had never climbed before, and he loved it.
-Though, he did have difficulty getting off the ground.

 My dad and I decided to try out this route and it was really awesome!
 Very good route for a first time multi-pitch lead.
 My dad and I have have done multi-pitch before but this climb was a great warm up for the other awesome climbs at Pinnacles.
 The only part that was a little unnerving was the first pitch because between bolts 1 and 2 it's about 25 feet of climbing.
 If you fell after the first bolt you definitely would deck.
 The approach in isn't very hard either, it's easy to find the trail and well worth the hike to get to Costanoan.
 A recommended climb for anyone interested in multi-pitch sport climbing!
 I definitely will do this climb again!